 Dyeing your hair is easy.
 However, getting that desired shade that you have seen on some superstar and desperately want to copy might be a bit harder than you think.
-Some women are even fading hair color to get the older look.
+Some women are even fading hair color to get an older look.
 Why are they doing so?
 Because their shade got too vivid.
 On the other hand, many women fade their color because they get sick of the shade and simply want to get back to their natural hair color.

 Now, intensity might not be something you often think about.
 But when dyeing your hair, you need to keep in mind that shade can be different from what you have expected of what the packaging showed up.
 Maybe you were going for a natural redhead and end up looking like a red chili pepper.
 Now it is time to google – how to fade red hair.